Brightify/Cuckoo/README.md

 #### Mock initialization

 Mocks can be created with the same constructors as the mocked type.
 If the type has no init specified then parameterless one is generated.
-If you want to spy on object you can call `spy(on: Type)' method.
-Name of mock class always corresponds to name of the mocked class/protocol with 'Mock' prefix.
+If you want to spy on object you can call `spy(on: Type)` method.
+Name of mock class always corresponds to name of the mocked class/protocol with `Mock` prefix.
 For example mock of protocol `Greeter` has a name `MockGreeter`.

 ```Swift
 let mock = MockGreeter()